 The use of Mark IV & V ammunition in South Africa by the British Forces and soft point ammunition by the Boers is always one of conjecture.
-The British Government sent an order to the General Officer Commanding South Africa in July 1899, that only Mark II ammunition was to be issued on mobilisation22.
-This was reinforced after the outbreak of war that all hollow point ammunition was to be returned to England22.
-The Boers used a number of different military rifles as well as hunting rifles21, and battlefield recovery has shown the use of both Mark IV by the British Forces and soft point ammunition by the Boer Forces^{6,21}.
-The Cordite Mark V round, identical to the Mark IV round apart from the addition of 2% antimony to the lead core and an additional 1.3 mm in length, was issued in October 18994.
+The British Government sent an order to the General Officer Commanding South Africa in July 1899, that only Mark II ammunition was to be issued on mobilization.
+This was reinforced after the outbreak of war that all hollow-point ammunition was to be returned to England.
+The Boers used a number of different military rifles as well as hunting rifles and battlefield recovery has shown the use of both Mark IV by the British Forces and soft point ammunition by the Boer Forces.
+6.21

+The Cordite Mark V round, identical to the Mark IV round apart from the addition of 2% antimony to the lead core and an additional 1.3 mm in length, was issued in October 1899.
 It was controversial from the start as it violated the Hague Convention.
-The round was soon withdrawn from service and replaced with the Mark II in the interim until the Mark VI came into service in 1904, with this round being almost a replica of the Mark II4.
-The Mark V was reissued, as a limited production, into service in Somaliland where the British forces were up against the forces of the 'Mad Mullah'22.
-It is interesting to note that the use of Mark 2, III, IV & V ammunition was only acceptable against savages and not Europeans9,12,22,23.
+The round was soon withdrawn from service and replaced with the Mark II in the interim until the Mark VI came into service in 1904, with this round being almost a replica of the Mark W. The Mark V was reissued, as a limited production, into service in Somaliland where the British forces were up against the forces of the 'Mad Mullah'.
+It is interesting to note that the use of Mark II, HI, IV &: V ammunition was only acceptable against savages and not Europeans.